Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
 <br/>
 <br/>
-The Seaborn module has a fabulous function called the pairplot which generates a similar, but in my opinion, superior graph using one line of code!
+The Seaborn library has a fabulous function called the pairplot which generates a similar, but in my opinion, superior graph using one line of code!

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~